Vocal Health Course

 Challenge: The organization wanted to move their attendance system from paper to digital.
 In order to do this, a new system was developed using Google Calendar to keep track of teachers' music lessons.
 "Front-end" employees needed to learn how to use Google Calendar to organize schedules for multiple teachers.

-2. Add important information to lessons (such as times and links).
+Add important information (such as times and links) to lessons.

-Learning Materials: The course contains an edited screencast video, an infographic, a skills-based assessment, and a knowledge-based assessment.
+Learning Materials: Edited screencast videos, infographic, skills-based and knowledge-based assessments.

 Results: "Front-end" employees were able to gain the skills needed to seamlessly transition from one system to the other.